benjamshu/langdev/encoding/README.md

 # ZIKODU (FIZENG STANDARD ENCODING)

+## notice

+__ZIKODU is presently still a work in progress.
+As FIZENG develops and more characters are added to its syllabary, the code tables below may change or expand.
+The following information is provided for reference purposes only.__

 ## rationale

 ZIKODU exists to provide an encoding scheme such that every character in FIZENG can be encoded in only two bytes.
 Furthermore, ZIKODU provides an organizational system for FIZENG characters which makes more sense with the language than the traditional ordering through UNICODE.
 ZIKODU is an 8-bit extension to US-ASCII; pure ASCII text will be encoded unmodified.

 ## basic explanation

-Characters in the ZIKODU are signified by *code points*, unique numbers assigned to each grapheme.
-There are 112 *base characters* in ZIKODU; 16 *variation selectors* are used to select alternate glyphs.
+Characters in ZIKODU are signified by *code points*, unique numbers assigned to each grapheme.
+There are 240 *base characters* in ZIKODU; 16 *variation selectors* are used to select alternate glyphs.
 Code points are rendered in hexadecimal, preceeded by the string `Z-`; equivalent UNICODE code points are provided.

 The base characters represented by code points `Z-00` through `Z-9F` are equivalent to their Unicode/Latin-1 counterparts.
 Those represented by code points `Z-00` through `Z-1F` and `Z-7F` through `Z-9F`, are referred to as *control characters*, and __may not__ be combined with variation selectors.

 Other base characters are considered *combined* with variation selectors if all of the following are true:

 - The base character is not a control character
 - The variation selector directly follows the base character
-- The combination is standardized in this document

 Base + variation combinations may be written with a *combined code point*.
+Combined code points which are not defined in this specification should be rendered as Z+DD 〓 GETA MARK.

 Variation selectors which are not combined with base characters __should not__ be rendered.
 Note that base characters __cannot__ be combined with more than one variation selector.

 ## code table : base characters